csala/blanken/docs/TESTING.md

 - `unit`: Contains unit tests for isolated components.
 - `integration`: Contains integration tests for testing interactions between components or with external systems.
-- `cli`: Contains CLI tests that invoke `python -m blanket` using `subprocess.Popen`.
+- `cli`: Contains CLI tests that invoke `python -m blanken` using `subprocess.Popen`.

 The folder structure mirrors the structure of the application.
-Tests for modules under `blanket/` live directly under the corresponding test type without an extra `blanket/` subfolder.
-For example, tests for `blanket/enforcer.py` are located in:
+Tests for modules under `blanken/` live directly under the corresponding test type without an extra `blanken/` subfolder.
+For example, tests for `blanken/enforcer.py` are located in:

 - `tests/unit/test_enforcer.py` for unit tests.
 - `tests/integration/test_enforcer.py` for integration tests.